Flipkart-Grid-4-0-CyberSec-Hack/Frontend/README.md

 ## Installation and Setup 🎛️

-1. Install Stable Version of Node JS from the official website
+1. Install Stable Version of Node JS from the official website.
-2. Run Backend Server (It runs on port 8000).
-(To get instructions for running Backend Server refer Backend Repository of this Organization)
+2. Run Backend Server.
+(It runs on port 8000.)
+(To get instructions for running Backend Server refer Backend Repository of this Organization.)
-3. Run the following commands in main directory
+3. Run the following commands in main directory.

 ```
 npm install